 - Provide reflection: recap what we’ve experienced and learned.

 - Serve as a referral: ask us to recommend them as a guide to others.

 Mentors continuously observe and ask questions.
-When errors are made, a good mentor doesn’t just correct but tries to determine what was the root cause of the error.
+When errors are made, a good mentor doesn’t just correct them but tries to determine what was the root cause of the error.